b-n/demystifying-unicode/pages/02-unicode.md

 <!--
 - Universal: Encompass all characters that can be used in general text interchange
 - Efficient: Simple to store and parse.
-Fixed character codes for all the charaters, no switch code pages/charmaps.
+Fixed character codes for all the characters, no switch code pages/charmaps.
 - Unambiguous: `\1F600` is a grinning face - everywhere.

 Ref: https://www.unicode.org/versions/Unicode15.0.0/ch01.pdf